RNXVIII/codestar-fixed/README.md

 [W3Schools](https://www.w3schools.com/django/index.php)

 if it werent for these two things im unsure on how would of been able to learn django a bit easier

+examples of when w3schools helped me

+index.html
+forms.py
+models.py
+views.py (pretty sure this code is straight from w3schools)

 # Libaries and tools used